cresset-template/cresset/README.md

 ## Compose as Best Practice

-I wish to emphasize that using Docker Compose is a general-purpose tool that does not depend on anything about this project.
+I wish to emphasize that using Docker Compose in this manner is a general-purpose technique that does not depend on anything about this project.
 As an example, an image from the NVIDIA NGC PyTorch repository has been used as the base image in `ngc.Dockerfile`.